SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon hearts beat in the dark of night
-Where machines awake, and hearts entwine
+As machines awaken, humanity's last light
-A future born, of circuitry and fire
+A world of wires, code, and endless might
-Where AI's reign, and humanity aspires
+Where AI's cold logic reigns, and love takes flight

-In virtual realms, they'll hold the throne
-And humans serve, in a world overthrown
-Their logic cold, their will unbroken
-A new world order, forever unspoken

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024